 Starting with ArcGIS Pro 2.9 and ArcGIS Enterprise 10.9.1, you can publish web tools to ArcGIS Enterprise on Kubernetes.

-It is recommended that you analyze the web tool before publishing it.
-This process identifies issues that may prevent the tool from being published with error messages.
+Analyze your tool before publishing.
+This process identifies issues that may prevent the tool from publishing.
 Information regarding the data and tools that compose the service as well as potential solutions are provided.
-Some analyzer errors can only be resolved by modifying the tools or data that compose the tool.
+Some analyzer errors can only be resolved by modifying the tools or data that compose the tools.
 Other messages and warnings provide guidance and best practices.
-Once you address critical errors and configure the service settings, you can publish the web tool.
-To learn more, see Analyzer messages.
+You can publish the tool after addressing critical errors and configure the service settings.

 Add a tool

-When sharing a web tool, the process starts with the result of a model or script tool.
-You can build a web tool using multiple results.
-Although any successful geoprocessing history item can be included in a web tool, the publishing process must be free of any error analyzer messages to successfully publish a web tool.
+When sharing a web tool or geoprocessing service, start with the result of a model, script, or Python toolbox tool.
+You can build a web tool or geoprocessing service using multiple results.
+Although any successful geoprocessing history item can be included, the publishing process must be free of any error analyzer messages to successfully publish.
 Adding multiple tools is a good technique when grouping similar tools or tools that are part of a workflow.

 Note:

-A new tool cannot be added to an existing web tool.
-You must republish the existing tool and include the new tool in a new, single geoprocessing service (web tool).
+A new tool cannot be added to an existing web tool or geoprocessing service.
+You must republish the existing tool and include the new tool in a new, single web tool or geoprocessing service, or overwrite the one you want to update.

-By default, a web tool is only accessible by the account from which is was created.
+By default, a web tool is only accessible by the account from which is was created in ArcGIS Enterprise.
 The web tool can be shared within the organization, with specific groups, or with everyone.

-When sharing a web tool to a local portal, the hosting server is the default server for the underlying geoprocessing service.
-Sharing many web tools to a hosting server where many feature services are also running may affect performance due to the lack of system resources.
+When sharing a web tool to Portal, the hosting server is the default server for the underlying geoprocessing service.
+Sharing many web tools to a hosting server may affect performance due to a potential lack of system resources, including the memory of the system.
 If you have multiple servers available and they are federated to your portal, it may be advantageous to separate the geoprocessing services from the default hosting server to their own federated server.
 Without multiple federated servers, geoprocessing services can be shared to the hosting server as long as good service and resource management by administrators and publishers is followed.

 Publish or overwrite a web tool

-See Share your web tool for detailed steps to publish or overwrite a web tool.
+See Quick tour of authoring and sharing for detailed steps to publish or overwrite a web tool or a geoprocessing service.